 iRhythm® Technologies to Present at the 41st Annual J.P.
 Morgan Healthcare Conference

-/EIN News/ -- SAN FRANCISCO, Dec.
-27, 2022 (GLOBE NEWSWIRE) -- iRhythm Technologies, Inc. (NASDAQ:IRTC), a leading digital health care company focused on creating trusted solutions that detect, predict, and prevent disease, today announced the company will be participating in the upcoming 41st Annual J.P.
+SAN FRANCISCO, Dec.
+27, 2022 (GLOBE NEWSWIRE) -- iRhythm Technologies, Inc. IRTC, a leading digital health care company focused on creating trusted solutions that detect, predict, and prevent disease, today announced the company will be participating in the upcoming 41st Annual J.P.
 Morgan Healthcare Conference.

 iRhythm's management is scheduled to present on Tuesday, January 10, 2023, at 4:30 p.m.
 Eastern Time/1:30 p.m.
 Pacific Time.
 Interested parties may access a live and archived webcast of the presentation on the "Investors" section of the company's website at investors.irhythmtech.com.